dirkroorda/laf-fabric/docs/workbench.rst

 #. write your own script, and put it in the right directory
 #. run the workbench by invoking the calling script

-The workbench provides you with a prompt, after which you can select among the available data sources, tasks and optimization flavours (see below).
+The workbench provides you with a prompt, after which you can select among the available data sources and tasks.
 You can run your selection, modify the selection, run it again, ad libitum.
 During this session loading and unloading of data will be done only when it is really needed.
 So I you have to debug a script, you can do so without irritating waits for loading data all the time.